 According to the Echrorec schematics the bias oscillator circuitry generates a 50KHz sinusodal waveform and a current of 0.6mA flows through the record head.
 A simple test can be performed to confirm this and that the bias oscillator is functioning within established parameters.
-The first part of the test involves using an oscilloscope to directly measure the peak-to-peak amplitude and frequency of the bias voltage across the record head – measurements taken from my own model T7E were 300VP-P (210VRMS) and 58KHz.
+The first part of the test involves using an oscilloscope to directly measure the peak-to-peak amplitude and frequency of the bias voltage across the record head – measurements taken from my own model T7E were 300VP-P, which is 105VRMS (Note this is a calculated RMS value and measuring the bias voltage with a digital voltmeter may yield an incorrect, low voltage) and 58KHz.
 The inductance and resistance of the record head are also required, however I don’t own an inductance meter so just used the value 0.9H from the Photovox datasheet.
 The bias current can now be calculated using the generalised form of Ohm’s Law below:

 IRMS = VRMS / √(R2 + XL2)